Nina Dobrev Flaunts Cleavage And Toned Thighs During Beijing Conference

 Apart from xXx: Return of Xander Cage, Dobrev has also starred in sci-fi horror drama by Ben Ripley titled Flatliners.
 The movie is a sequel to 1990 movie of the same name, directed by Niels Arden Oplev and will release on September 29, 2017.

 In addition, Nina Dobrev has also confirmed her return to The Vampire Diaries television series.
-She will be seen with Paul Wesley, Kat Graham and Ian Somerhalder bidding farewell to the Mystic Falls.
+She will be seen with Paul Wesley, Kat Graham, and Ian Somerhalder bidding farewell to the Mystic Falls.

 Nina Dobrev and Ian Somerhalder have also put a stop to rumors of them dating and clashes.
-Along with Nikki Reed, Somerhalder and Dobrev posted their pictures together sharing fun time together during last days of shooting for The Vampire Diaries.
+Along with Nikki Reed, Somerhalder and Dobrev posted their pictures together sharing fun times together during last days of shooting for The Vampire Diaries.

 [Featured Image by Emmanuel Wong/Getty Images for Paramount Pictures]